-Though it’s true that we often can’t quite pin our days to stick to the schedule we’ve set for ourselves because things changes unexpectedly, if you make a point to set deadlines and divide your time accordingly, you will much less likely to waste time as you have a clear plan as to how your day will and should play out.
+Though it’s true that we often can’t quite pin our days to stick to the schedule we’ve set for ourselves because things changes unexpectedly, if you make a point to set deadlines and divide your time accordingly, you’ll much less likely to waste time as you have a clear plan as to how your day will and should play out.

 4. Give Yourself Designated Breaks

-5. Cultivate Meditation as a Daily Habit
+5. Cultivate Meditation as a Habit

 It may sound counterproductive to add on yet another thing to our already endless list of tasks to get done but I personally have found that meditation to be one of – if not the most – effective ways of staying focused no matter how busy my day gets.

-For many of us, the reason why we continuously struggle to be as productive as we hoped to is cause consciously or not, we often let our mind wander while tackling tasks – as opposed to giving our full attention to the task at hand.
+For many of us, the reason why we continuously struggle to be as productive as we wanted to be is because, consciously or not, we often let our mind wander while tackling tasks – instead of giving our full attention to the task at hand.